 - The most important skill for an analyst is to Build a financial model.
 It is the most crucial analytical tool used by the deal team to perform some important analysis.

 - Financial Models are used for Accretion/Dilution analysis in case of Merger & Acquisition Pitch.

-- In case of Debt Issuance Pitch, Financial Models is used to show how a debt issuance can be serviced and repaid.
+- In case of Debt Issuance Pitch, Financial Modeling is used to show how a debt issuance can be serviced and repaid.